Imori Advisory Group · East Africa

 Holy Infrastructure

-A postcolonial examination of how church structures across Tanzania and East Africa became load-bearing walls in communities — and what happens when outside organizations arrive without understanding what they're leaning on.
+A postcolonial examination of how church structures across Tanzania and East Africa became load-bearing institutions in their communities, and what happens when outside organizations arrive without understanding what they're leaning on.

 Beneath the Map

-Required orientation for corporations entering the market, NGO program directors, and organizational leaders preparing for significant East Africa engagement.
+Required orientation for corporations entering the market, NGO program directors, and organizational leaders preparing for significant engagement.

 01